Ska Against Racism Tour: History

 Ronald Reagan’s presidency in the 1980s played a key role in the racial issues of this time.
 His presidential campaigns did not support the Civil Rights movements of previous presidents.
 Although improvements had been made throughout the 1970s, racial problems and discrimination were still major issues facing minority groups.
 American Indians, African Americans, Hispanics and Latinos, and Japanese Americans all continued to battle prejudice and discrimination.

 Ska music originated in the 1950s in Jamaica.
 During the 1980s, ska music became popular in England based on the fact that there was mutual respect between white and black musicians.
-The "2-tone ethic" is a leading factor in ska music.
-Most bands of this genre consisted of a mix of nationalities.
-The intent of ska music was to promote racial equality.
-It strived to overcome national and racial barriers.
-Race is not an issue in the ska community; it's what you say and play that really matters.

 The 1998 tour was organized by Mike Park, a musician of color himself.
 Park organized this tour hoping it would teach the young generation of that era about racism.
 The 28-year-old singer had also bagged the groups Anti Racist Action and Artists for a Hate-Free America, as well as the Museum of Tolerance in Los Angeles, all of which have helped to promote the tour.
 Mike Park is a strong advocate of racial unity.
 Through his music, he addresses important racial issues as well as social and political issues that he believes are important.
 To continue the fight for peace and equality, Park founded the Plea For Peace Foundation (www.pleaforpeace.net) in 1999.
 It is a 501C3 non-profit organization that facilitates benefit tours, CD's, and publications backed by a strong network of bands, labels, charities, and supporters.
 Plea For Peace Foundation's message is "To promote the ideas of peace through the power of music".